LeonardoCastro/BritishDrugDynamics/data/README.md

 The (kg) or (dose) is the unit used by the police to measure the quantity seized.

+Another important aspect that we have included is [the details about the size of the seizures, by kg, doses or plants, from 2010 to 2019](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/data/police_data/national_resolution/weights_EW).
+These files are for England and Wales as a whole.

 **Source:** [Home Office](https://www.gov.uk/government/collections/seizures-of-drugs-in-england-and-wales) and [data.police.gov.uk](https://data.police.uk/).

 ### Police workforce data

-We also include the [mean](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/data/police_data/workforce/workforce_mean.csv) and [standard deviation](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/data/police_data/workforce/workforce_std.csv) of police officers over each year from fiscal years 2009-2010 to 2018-2019. [data.police.gov.uk](https://data.police.uk/) publishes twice a year a report about the 45 police forces acting in England and Wales.
+We also include the [mean](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/data/police_data/local_resolution/workforce/workforce_mean.csv) and [standard deviation](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/data/police_data/local_resolution/workforce/workforce_std.csv) of police officers over each year from fiscal years 2009-2010 to 2018-2019. [data.police.gov.uk](https://data.police.uk/) publishes twice a year a report about the 45 police forces acting in England and Wales.
 We compiled a time series of the active officers from the start to the end of a specific year, for 41 forces acting in England.

+We have also included a separate file including [the workforce for England and its nine regions from 2010 to 2019](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/data/police_data/national_resolution/workforce/workforce_mean.csv).

 **Note:** We have not included any standard deviation for the fiscal year 2008-2009 as there is no published data about that year.
 However, we included the number of active officers by March 2009.